py5coding/py5book/content/hybrid_programming.md

 On my computer, the frame rate increases to 43 fps.
 Note we cannot use [](/reference/sketch_vertices) for this because each point has a random color.

-Now let's use hybrid programming to make this even faster.
+Now let's use Hybrid Programming to make this even faster.
 Use the `py5utils` command line tool to create the template files and then add the following Java code to `Py5Utilities.java`:

 ```java
 package py5utils;